TaiAgno/MR-Mission2/README.md

 I suspect there are quite a few redundancies.
 But I am unsure of what is working and where, thus why duplications might occur - aiming to review when possible.

-I have tried to set a config.js with variables, however too many dependencies everywhere, and due to time contrains I could not resolve that by submission date.
+I have tried to set a config.js with variables, however too many dependencies everywhere, and due to time constrains I could not resolve that by submission date.

 Please make a pull request and review the code adding your comments.